Product updates

-Our customers made it clear through many upvotes and comments that a WordPress integration is a critical step for them to manage and localize their content across all of their digital properties, building on top of the already existing software localization flow that has been put into place.
-In fact, 60% of our surveyed customers admitted that they would employ WordPress content translations through Lokalise at least a few times a week.
+Our customers made it clear through many upvotes and comments that WordPress localization matters to them.
+This integration is a critical step for them to manage and localize their content across all of their digital properties, building on top of the already existing software localization flow that has been put into place.
+In fact, 60% of our surveyed customers admitted that they would employ Wordpress content translations through Lokalise at least a few times a week.
 This highlights not only how high the frequency of required translations is, but also how important it is to have a continuous workflow in place to manage these translations.

 The plugin is simple, and is limited to the most basic functions of translations: